taosdata/TDengine/docs/en/30-enterprise/13-explorer.md

 ### Usage of SQL Favorites

-Select the SQL in the window with the mouse, click the favorites button, and the SQL will be added to your personal favorites area.
+Select the SQL in the window with the mouse, click the favorites button, and the SQL will be added to your personal favorites area, and you can fill in a description for the SQL statement.
 ![explorer-17-favoritesAdd.png](./pic/explorer-17-favoritesAdd.png "Add favorite SQL")

 In the personal favorites area, click the share button for the SQL, and the current SQL will be added to the shared favorites area.